 This Biosecurity Handbook represents a statement of current biosecurity policy.
-To make sure this Handbook reflect best practice, GSGSSI undertakes an annual review of biosecurity operations, in conjunction with stakeholders, to identify any emerging threats and take action to mitigate risk including the development of new and improved control measures.
+To ensure this Handbook reflect best practice, GSGSSI undertakes an annual review of biosecurity operations, in conjunction with stakeholders, to identify any emerging threats and take action to mitigate risk including the development of new and improved control measures.

-Non-native species can enter South Georgia & the South Sandwich Islands through a range of pathways including ships, in cargo, with passengers and within personal baggage.
-To mitigate these risks, GSGSSI works across the biosecurity continuum and has procedures in place pre-border, on the border and post-border to limit the opportunities for non-native species to get to, and establish on the island (Fig. 1).
+Non-native species can enter SGSSI through a range of pathways including on ships, in cargo, with passenger movements and within personal baggage.
+To mitigate these risks, GSGSSI works across the biosecurity continuum and has procedures in place pre-border, on the border and post-border to limit the opportunities for non-native species to get to and establish on the island (Fig. 1).